Thursday, October 23, 2014

 Today, there are thousands of fraudulent Nigerians out there on the street, including former Governors and former Deputy Governors, as well as former Presidents and former Vice Presidents, known to have fraudulently enriched themselves with public funds.
 They are living large and living free, while we watch.
 Sadly, they are yet to be apprehended and prosecuted by law enforcement agencies, even when these fraudulent Nigerians and ex-political leaders do not enjoy any atom of immunity.

-Worse still is seeing most of these overtly corrupt political leaders gallivanting all over local and international forums as consultants and elder statesmen lecturing and propagating archaic and discredited theories of leadership and wellness.
+Worse still is seeing most of these overtly corrupt political leaders gallivanting all over local and international forums as consultants and elder statesmen, lecturing and propagating archaic and discredited theories of leadership and wellness.

 Immunity and unjust enrichment are mutually exclusive.
 That we want to strengthen our democratic values via some constitutional mechanisms doesn't translate to encouraging official misconduct.
 From all indications, Section 308 is not the problem.
-Blame it on the unwritten collaborative resolve of those in the judicial branch - a monumental national crisis that is compounded by the inability of those vested with law enforcement power (Police, EFCC, and ICPC) to develop a new strategy to surmount abuse of discretionary power by judges and defense lawyers.
+Blame it on the unwritten collaborative resolve of those in the judicial branch - a monumental national crisis that is compounded by the inability of those vested with law enforcement power (Police, EFCC, and ICPC) to develop a new strategy to surmount abuse of discretionary power by judges and defence lawyers.

 It is indeed very sad that some sections of the Nigeria political establishment, including opinion leaders and public affairs commentators so gotten embroiled in that perverted notion that once a Governor or Deputy Governor ceases to function as Governor or Deputy Governor, and is elected to the Senate or House of Representative, he or she is still immune from arrest and trial for the unjust enrichment perpetrated as Governor or Deputy Governor.
 That is complete baloney.
-The immunity is office specific.
-The same rules apply to President and Vice President.
+The immunity is office-specific.
+The same rules apply to the President and Vice President.

 Conclusion: